 Why Do Minorities Pay More for Car Insurance?

 Racism and racial discrimination have existed for centuries.
 In the decades since the Civil Rights Movement began, things have definitely gotten better for minority groups and people of color in many ways.
-But discrimination still exists, even in places, you’d never expect.
-Even in 2018, Black Americans pay much more than white Americans for something that is required by law in nearly every state: car insurance.
+But discrimination still exists, even in places, you would never expect it to.

-It’s sad, but it’s true.
+It is sad, but it is true.
 In recent years, U.S. neighborhoods have become more racially segregated.
 African Americans who live in predominantly black neighborhoods are paying a price as a result, literally: A pioneering study conducted by the Consumer Federation of America in 2015 found that good drivers who live in African American neighborhoods are charged much more than drivers who live in white communities—a lot more.
 Drivers who live in these communities are on average quoted premiums that are 70 percent more expensive than premiums for drivers who live in white communities—an average of $438 dollars per year more.

 Is This Because African American Communities Are More Dangerous?

 Contrary to popular (and racist?) belief, the racial makeup of a neighborhood on its own does not at all determine how much crime exists in a neighborhood.
 Yes, lower income neighborhoods are often more likely to have more crime.
 But when you control for income and population density, white and black neighborhoods have essentially the same crime rates.
 The above study found that even when accounting for population density and income, drivers who live in black neighborhoods are charged much more.

 Is This Because African Americans Are Often Poorer Than Whites?